microbit-foundation/ml-trainer/docs/radio-bridge-protocol.md

 \n
 ```

-### Handshake request from web app, response from Micro:bit
+### Handshake request from web app, response from micro:bit

-In order to connect the bridge Micro:bit to the web app, a handshake should be performed.
-This confirms that the bridge Micro:bit is already running the correct binary, so the flashing step for the Micro:bit can be skipped.
+In order to connect the bridge micro:bit to the web app, a handshake should be performed.
+This confirms that the bridge micro:bit is already running the correct binary, so the flashing step for the micro:bit can be skipped.

 Handshake request:
 ```